ansys/scade-apitools/doc/source/getting_started/index.rst

 Install in user mode
 --------------------
-The following steps are for intalling Ansys SCADE API Tools in user mode.
+The following steps are for installing Ansys SCADE API Tools in user mode.
 If you want to contribute to Ansys SCADE API Tools, see :ref:`contribute_SCADE_API_tools`_ for the steps for installing in developer mode.